Systems Analyst Resume Example

 I always list my top technical skills, like SIEM tools, vulnerability assessment, and incident response.
 This helps applicant tracking systems (ATS) pick up my resume for the right roles.

 You want your skills section to match the keywords in each job post.
-For example, if a job mentions SOC monitoring or risk analysis, make sure you highlight those.
+For example, if a job mentions SOC monitoring or risk analysis, make sure you highlight those skills—especially if you're applying for entry-level roles where a cover letter can help you stand out.

 Don’t forget soft skills like problem-solving and attention to detail.
 These matter just as much as technical know-how.
 Wrapping up, a focused skills list strengthens your whole resume.